giswqs/geebook/chapters/01_introduction.md

 ## What is geemap

 GEE provides both JavaScript and Python APIs for making computational requests to the Earth Engine servers.
 Compared with the comprehensive [documentation](https://developers.google.com/earth-engine) and interactive IDE (i.e., [GEE JavaScript Code Editor](https://code.earthengine.google.com)) of the GEE JavaScript API, the GEE Python API has relatively little documentation and limited functionality for visualizing results interactively.
 The **geemap** Python package was created to fill this gap {cite}`Wu2020-br`.
 It is built upon a number of open-source Python libraries, such as the [earthengine-api](https://pypi.org/project/earthengine-api/), [folium](https://python-visualization.github.io/folium/), [ipyleaflet](https://github.com/jupyter-widgets/ipyleaflet), and [ipywidgets](https://github.com/jupyter-widgets/ipywidgets).
-Geemap enables users to analyze and visualize Earth Engine datasets interactively within a Jupyter-based environment with minimal coding (see {numref}`ch01_geemap_gui`).
+Geemap enables users to analyze and visualize Earth Engine datasets interactively within a Jupyter environment with minimal coding (see {numref}`ch01_geemap_gui`).

 **Geemap** is intended for students and researchers, who would like to utilize the Python ecosystem of diverse libraries and tools to explore Google Earth Engine.
-It is also designed for existing GEE users who would like to transition from the GEE JavaScript API to Python API.
-Geemap provides an interactive graphical user interface for converting GEE JavaScripts to Python scripts without the need to write any code.
+It is also designed for existing GEE users who would like to transition from the GEE JavaScript API to the Python API.
+Geemap provides an interactive graphical user interface for converting GEE JavaScripts to Python scripts without coding.
 It can save users a lot of time and effort by providing a simple interface for exploring and visualizing Earth Engine datasets.

 ```{figure} images/ch01_geemap_gui.jpg
 ---